IMG 7099 japan airlines,jal,business class,A350

 I believe I ended up sleeping a few hours – perhaps 3-4 hours or so.
 It probably took me 3-4 hours to fall asleep, though.
 However, it wasn’t long after I woke up that the cabin lights were turned on, signaling dinner service starting soon.
 One thing I was really looking forward to on this flight was the food, since I had already seen some reviews and impressions before, and these looked amazing.
 Fortunately, the food did not disappoint.

-First the flight attendant came by to conform my order, which she did get wrong at first.
-I think she got confused because of the awkward location of seat numbers on this plane: normally the number of your seat is right next to your door, or the edge of any sort of privacy partition, for clarity.
-On this plane it seemed as though there are indeed seat numbers to the left, immediately adjacent of your door, but they are not actually the number of your seat, but rather of the seat in front of you.
+First the flight attendant came by to confirm my order, which she got wrong at first.
+I think she got confused because of the awkward location of seat numbers on this plane: normally it’d be right by the door, but here they seemed to be further to the left so your number looked like that of the passenger behind you.
 For your seat number, you need to look at the back of your suite, at the number that’s just left of the door of the seat behind you.
-I believe the flight attendant made this mistake initially, but then corrected and confirmed the right meal: The Japanese traditional ‘Washoku’ meal.
+Anyway, the attendant quickly corrected and confirmed the right meal: The Japanese traditional ‘Washoku’ meal.

-I sneakily asked for a drink before dinner service and while the flight attendant initially asked if I was okay waiting for meal service to ramp up, she ultimately brought me my order: JAL’s SkyTime drink, which I quickly became a fan of.
-A hot towel was provided shortly after, to wash your hands:
+I sneakily asked for a drink before dinner service and while the flight attendant initially asked if I was okay waiting for meal service to ramp up, she actually brought it right away: JAL’s SkyTime drink, which I quickly became a fan of.
+A hot towel was provided shortly after, to freshen your hands:

 The Washoku meal (like the Western meal) consisted of three courses.
-But before that, some mixed nuts and olives were served.
+But before that, the table was set with a white table cloth and some mixed nuts and olives were served.
 I took a glass of Champagne with that (Yes I did eventually start drinking alcohol on this flight).

 Once cleared the next dish was the first course, which was a bento box of sorts with six small dishes: